aimux docs

 • let aimux.json store app-managed preferences

-• let aimux-sessions.json own session persistence
+• let aimux-sessions.json own workspace persistence

 • let aimux-snippets.json own snippet persistence